 Birch River Wildland Provincial Park

-Birch River (Photo by NCC)
+Birch River, AB (Photo by NCC)

 A unique partnership brought together by the Nature Conservancy of Canada (NCC) has created a 3,300-square-kilometre conserved area in northeast Alberta.
 A series of agreements between the Tallcree Tribal Government, NCC, the governments of Alberta and Canada and Syncrude Canada contributed to the creation of the new Birch River Wildland Provincial Park.
 The park borders the southern boundary of Wood Buffalo National Park.